camunda/camunda-bpm-platform/examples/invoice-jakarta/README.md

 This is the invoice demo application which is shipped with the full distributions that use the Jakarta namespace.

-> This module copies and transforms the `camunda-example-invoice` module.
+> This module copies and transforms the source code of the `camunda-example-invoice` module.